RicherMans/torchhtk/README.md

  * [header] loadheader( `filepath` [string]) :  Loads only the header of the specified `filepath`.
 No extra memory is allocated or data loaded.
  * [torch.FloatTensor] load(`filepath` [string]) : Loads the data from the given filepath.
 Returns a torch.FloatTensor which dimensions are `nsamples * featuredim`.
  * write( `filepath` [string], `data` [torch.FloatTensor], `featuretype` [string]) : Writes out an htk file. `data` specifies the vector which should be written out with sizes `nsampels * featuredim`. `featuretype` needs to be one of the known [HTK types](http://www.ee.columbia.edu/ln/LabROSA/doc/HTKBook21/node58.html), e.g. `PLP_0` or for any default data, simply use `USER`.
+ * loadsample(`filepath`[string], sample [number]) Loads only a given sample from the provided file.
+This method is generally less efficient than ```load```, if one wants to load in the whole file at once, but more efficient if only single samples are needed.

 ## Usage